• Skip to content

 Lemongrass Curry Chicken sarahkayhoffman.com Paleo

-There is only one “problem” with this recipe and that is the fact that, while I have all the ingredients and can show you the process plus technique via the video below, I do not have exact amounts for each of the 5 ingredients used.
+There is only one “problem” with this recipe.
+While I have all the ingredients and can show you the process plus technique via the video below, I do not have exact amounts for each of the 5 ingredients used.

 Are you ready for this recipe?
 Me, too!